SchwarzIT/onyx/.changeset/swift-lines-prove.md

 "sit-onyx": minor
 ---

-feat(OnyxDataGrid): implemented action slot api
+feat(OnyxDataGrid): implemented `actions` option for features to pass actions that are displayed above the data grid.